-Performing (Coursework): Students will perform one solo performance and one ensemble performance.
+Performing (Coursework, 30%): Students will perform one solo performance and one ensemble performance.

-Composing (Coursework): Students will compose one free composition (December) and one brief composition (May)
+Composing (Coursework.
+30%): Students will compose one group composition (December) and one free composition (May)

-Appraising (Internal Exam): Students will study all the 8 Set Works: Johann Sebastian Bach: Brandeburg Concerto No. 5 in D major, 3rd Movement, Ludwig van Beethoven: Piano sonata No 8.
-In C minor, Pathetique, 1st Movement, Henry Purcell: Music for a While, Queen: Killer Queen, Stephen Schwartz: Defying Gravity from Wicked, John Williams: Main Title/Rebel Blockade Runner from Star Wars Episode IV: a New Hope, Afro Celt Sound System: Release from the album Volume 2: Release and Esperanza Spalding: Samba Em Preludio from the album Esperanza
+Appraising (Internal Exam): Students will study 4 set works: Ludwig van Beethoven: Piano sonata No 8.
+In C minor, Pathetique, 1st Movement, Henry Purcell: Music for a While, Queen: Killer Queen and Stephen Schwartz: Defying Gravity from Wicked